Harvard Extension Courses in Government

 This course provides a comparative analysis of political corruption in rich and poor countries around the world.
 Why do countries vary in the extent of corruption they experience and with what consequences?
 This course explores this question using empirical data, as well as related issues.
 For example, how and why do public officials abuse the public trust and engage in illegal actions while in office?
 Why is corruption so prevalent in poor countries?
 Does political corruption decline with economic development?
 What do politicians gain from political corruption?
 Under what conditions do countries adopt anti-corruption strategies and how effective have they been?
 We examine case studies including Afghanistan, Brazil, China, India, Indonesia, Italy, Nigeria, South Korea, and the US.

-This course addresses the question of tough transitions.
-Democracy has come to many different lands in the twentieth- and twenty-first centuries, but its record of success once there has been remarkably variable.
-Consequently, we ask two interrelated questions, drawing upon both theoretical literature and case studies: what conditions are propitious or deleterious for democratic consolidation?
+This course addresses the question of challenges faced by transitions toward democracy in governing systems.
+We focus on two interrelated questions, drawing upon both theoretical literature and case studies: what conditions are propitious or deleterious for durable democratic consolidation?
 And, in the latter instance, are there ways of overcoming less than ideal starting points?
 Posing these questions requires distinguishing between the process of democratization and the outcome of a stable, well-functioning democratic regime.
-In doing so, we examine problematic cases, historic and contemporary, where democracy has survived and thrived despite the initial odds (India, Germany).
-We also look at democratic reversals, where hopes of competitive elections and representative governance have been thwarted (Russia).
-The point of doing so is to have students think critically about democratic theory and regime change in order to assess events such as the Arab Spring and evaluate what factors are unfavorable to democracy (and why), as well as whether these might be overcome through institutional design or other means.
+In doing so, we examine problematic cases, historic and contemporary, where democracy has survived and thrived despite the initial odds.
+We also look at democratic reversals, where hopes of competitive elections and representative governance have been thwarted.
+The point of doing so is to have students think critically about democratic theory and the process of regime change to properly assess contemporary events, evaluating what factors are unfavorable to democracy, as well as whether these issues might be overcome through institutional design or other means.

 Democracy: Breakthroughs and Breakdowns